gcsandesh/Criminal-Record-Management-System/README.md

 - Fork and clone this repository to your machine: <br/>
   `git clone https://github.com/SandeshGC/Criminal-Record-Management-System.git`

+- Install XAMPP and start MySQL server.

+- Create databases and tables as specified in the <a href="#Database">'Database'</a> section.

 - Install required npm packages in 'server' directory and start server:<br/>
   `cd server` **locate into server directory**
   `npm install` **install packages**